wez/wezterm/docs/config/misc.markdown

   -- to a single cell width
   enable_scroll_bar = true,

-  -- If no `prog` is specified on the command line, use this -- instead of running the user's shell.
-  -- The value is the argument array, with the 0th element being -- the executable to run.
-The path will be searched to locate -- this if needed.
-  -- For example, to have `wezterm` always run `top` by default, -- you'd use this: default_prog = {"top"},

   -- What to set the TERM variable to term = "xterm-256color",